dilawaiz-khan/my-first-repo/README.md

 # my-first-repo

- this is dilawaiz khan repo . <br> to practice the git
+ this is dilawaiz khan repo . <br> to practice the git and git hub